Antoine Mouqoud, Lapin Blac

 MAIREAD MCVEIGH, hca

 Mairead McVeigh is a digital, relational and performance artist who uses traditional methods of making (combined with relational practice) and presents them as immersive digital, virtual and augmented reality installations.
 Mairead’s work explores the conflict narrative within Northern Ireland, via social research methods and contrasting data against witness testimony to create illusory installations.
 Placing herself as a female artist born in Belfast at the end of the troubles, her work focuses on questioning current social events and how they reverberate past events within Northern Ireland and the UK.

 PHILLIPPA SLINGER, ledbury poetry festival

-Phillippa is one third of Ledbury Poetry Festival and can offer all sorts of know-how on managing the logistics of large scale projects, including ACE and other funding streams.
-Phillippa also manages a vibrant community programme, hundreds of volunteers and Ledbury Poetry Festival internships.
+Phillippa is one third of Ledbury Poetry Festival and can offer all sorts of know-how on managing the logistics of large scale projects, including Arts Council Englans and other funding streams.
+Phillippa also manages a vibrant community programme along with hundreds of volunteers and Ledbury Poetry Festival internships.